msalguer/simplerestful/README.md

 ----------
 DEPLOY

+HEROKU
 I modified code for get SQLite demo database on Python API.
 Is not necessary download first SQLite database.
 Now, you can deploy automatically on Heroku.
 You can test it here:

 https://simplerestful.herokuapp.com/

+LOCAL DEPLOY:

+Disable the wget line of app.py file, so as not to download the SQLite file for all executions because that file will be repeated on the file system.